Chiefs quarterback Patrick Mahomes signs most lucrative sports deal in history, agent says - KEYT | KCOY

 Chiefs Head Coach Andy Reid expressed his excitement at the prospect of coaching Mahomes for the foreseeable future, saying in a statement, “I’ve had the privilege of coaching a lot of incredible athletes and special people in my career, and Patrick is without question on that list of players.
 The best part is he’s still early in his career.”

-Mahomes has been with the Chiefs since 2017 when he was selected by the team as the tenth round draft pick.
+Mahomes has been with the Chiefs since 2017 when he was selected by the team as the tenth overall pick in the first round of the draft.
 The Texas native played at Texas Tech before being drafted.

 CNN has reached out to Mahomes’ agent for more details on the blockbuster deal.

-Note: Clarification: This story has been updated to reflect that Mahomes was the tenth overall pick in the first round of the draft.